 A Reserved Instance works based on the principle of “use it or lose it.”
 Every hour that your instance is idle causes you to lose financial benefits.

 Another disadvantage of Reserved Instances is that you’re required to make a commitment.
 In Reserved Instances, you agree to use a specific type of resource for one or three years.
 But how can you forecast the needs of your business during this time?
 Changing requirements is bound to generate even more costs.
 Spot Instances, on the other hand, can be turned off at any moment.

 Read this article to learn more: Do AWS Reserved Instances and Savings Plans really reduce costs?

-You get charged depending on the Spot pricing at the start of each instance hour.
-If AWS terminates your Spot Instance because the instance pricing surpassed the amount you bid for it, you won’t be charged for that partial hour of usage.
+You get charged depending on the spot pricing at the start of each instance hour.
+If AWS terminates your Spot Instance because the instance pricing exceeds the amount you bid for, you won’t be charged for that partial hour of usage.

 To start a Spot Instance, you can either create a Spot Instance request on your own or use a managed service that spins up instances for you whenever your workloads need extra resources.
 Once the Spot Instance request is completed, the Spot Instance is launched and runs as long as it’s available and its pricing matches the amount you bid for it.

-Checking the frequency of interruption when going through the available instances is a smart move.
+Checking the frequency of interruptions when going through the available instances is a smart move.
 The frequency at which the instance regained capacity during the preceding month is called the frequency of interruption.

 If you’re using AWS, take a look at Amazon’s Spot Instance Advisor to get a rough idea of how often you may expect interruptions.
 It displays that frequency in ranges of <5%, 5-10%,10-15%,15-20% and >20%.